noir-lang/noir/yellow-paper/docs/contract-deployment/instances.md

 An instance is Initialized when a constructor for the instance has been invoked, and the constructor has emitted the instance's Initialization Nullifier.
 All private functions that require the contract to be initialized by checking the existence of the Initialization Nullifier can now be called by any user who knows the address preimage.

 The Initialization Nullifier is defined as the contract address itself.
 Note that the nullifier later gets [siloed by the Private Kernel Circuit](../circuits/private-kernel-tail.md#siloing-values) before it gets broadcasted in a transaction.

-In this state, public functions must still fail, for the same reason as for Uninitialized instances.
-This state then allows using a contract privately before it has been publicly deployed, which is useful for working on private contracts between a small set of parties.

 :::warning
 It may be the case that it is not possible to read a nullifier in the same transaction that it was emitted due to protocol limitations.
 That would lead to a contract not being callable in the same transaction as it is initialized.
 To work around this, we can emit an Initialization Commitment along with the Initialization Nullifier, which _can_ be read in the same transaction as it is emitted.
 If needed, the Initialization Commitment is defined exactly as the Initialization Nullifier.